Restuccia-Group/SOAR/README.md

 ## 2. Installing Required Packages
-For installing packages, we have two choices, (i) download the required packages in "ipk" format in host PC, scp the file to the R7800, and install with opkg. \newline
+For installing packages, we have two choices, (i) download the required packages in "ipk" format in host PC, scp the file to the R7800, and install with opkg.

 *As we can see from the image name that our OpenWrt vesion is 22.03.2, we should look for the ipk releases for the 22.03.2 version*

 For our case, all the necessary packages can be found [here](https://archive.openwrt.org/releases/22.03.2/packages/arm_cortex-a15_neon-vfpv4/packages/)